tylernnguyen5/fictional-university/README.md

 - Private user generated content
 - Escaping input to prevent malicious code
 - Using templates for less duplication
-- Using Google Map APIS
+- Using Google Map API
+- Setting up a continuous deployment with SiteGround and DeployHQ

 ## Overall structure of the project